saramorrin/battleships/README.md

 ![Same Guess Validation](readme.images/same-guess-validation.jpg)

-For yes or no play again inputs, fields were tested using letters and numbers outside of the range, blamks and special characters inputs.
+For yes or no play again inputs, fields were tested using letters and numbers outside of the range, blanks and special characters inputs.

 ![Yes / No Validation](readme.images/y-n-validation.jpg)

+# Developement

+I played the game incrementally throughout development to test the features and ensure that they responded how I expected.
+If a feature was not responding how I expected it to then I would go back and check the code to resolve the issue.

 # Bugs